arista-channel/acws/docs/wired/a04_lab.md

 3. Review and Submit Workspace

-    1. Notice that the Studio is adding the VLAN to all three devices within the Pod.
+    1. Notice that the Studio is adding the VLAN to the two devices within the Pod.

         !!! tip "Pruning VLANS"